This post may contain affiliate links. Please read our disclosure policy.

 1. Add Kale.
 Let it simmer for a bit to become tender.

 2. Finish It Off.
-Serve hot with a sprinkle of Parmesan.
+Serve lentil soup hot with a sprinkle of Parmesan.
 ENJOY!

 Recipe Variations

-• Mediterranean.
-Swap the thyme for a handful of fresh parsley, and add ¼ teaspoon turmeric or coriander and 1 teaspoon of cumin to taste; omit the Parmesan.
+• Mediterranean Lentil Soup.
+Swap the thyme for a handful of fresh parsley, and add 1/4 teaspoon turmeric or coriander and 1 teaspoon of cumin to taste; omit the Parmesan.

-• With Sausage.
+• Lentil Soup With Sausage.
 Start the recipe by browning 1 pound of ground Italian sausage (or turkey sausage).
 Remove to a plate, then stir back into the soup at the end.

 Storage Tips

 • To Store.
-Lentils soup will last for up to 5 days in refrigerator, stored in airtight container.
+Lentil soup will last for up to 5 days in refrigerator, stored in airtight container.

 • To Reheat.
 Reheat in Dutch oven on stove on medium-low heat until hot, or in microwave.